Oreille/omm_jrsi/omm/README.md

-# DEMMA: Density Estimation using the observable Moment Matching Approach
+# OMM: Observable Moment Matching

-## This the numerical code used to compute the Probability Density Function (PDF)
-from the variability observed in measurements (whether synthetic or experimental).
+### This the numerical code used to compute the Probability Density Function (PDF) from the variability observed in measurements (whether synthetic or experimental).
 You will find below details about how to set up a demo test case.

 The code is written in C++ (C++98 standard) and is divided into three files:
 * main.cpp